znck/znck.dev/src/blog/articles/2019-awesomeconf/readme.md

 >
 > If you plan to bring +1 to the conference, please confirm by replying to this thread.

 A day before the conference.
-We double checked the venue, perfected the schedule, everything was perfect.
+We double checked the venue, perfected the schedule.
+Everything was perfect.
 Well, except the one most important thing:

 <div style="display: flex; align-items: center; justify-content: center;">
  <iframe border=0 frameborder=0 height=264 width=360 src="https://twitframe.com/show?url=https://twitter.com/znck0/status/1124453377792864257"></iframe>